BOB NOLAN: EARLY LIFE AND CAREER (1908 - 1931)

 (The Calin Coburn

 The story of the Sons of the Pioneers was told in full by Ken Griffis in his original book, "Hear My Song - the Story of the Celebrated Sons of the Pioneers" (1974, 1994).
 We strongly urge you to read the book.
 It is our opinion that, without Mr. Griffis' extensive interviews with each member, the original Sons of the Pioneers themselves would be faceless names today.
 Every history or biographical sketch you read about them has been influenced by these interviews.
 We owe him a large debt of gratitude.
 The following outline of Bob's career leans heavily on "Hear My Song", and is a thumbnail sketch of Bob's years with the Sons of the Pioneers told from his perspective.
-We have used Bob's words and photos as much as possible.
-For posters or publicity and production photos from each film, please go to Filmography.
+We have used Bob's own words and photos as much as possible.
+For information about each film, please go to Filmography.

-Although Bob wrote poetry and loved to sing, he never dreamed he would make his mark in the entertainment field.
-It did not occur to him that he would create an art form that was pure American; western, not cowboy music.
-He had no idea his songs would become known internationally and would live on for eighty years and more.
-All young singers dream of being stars but it was a combination of talent, hard work and being in the right place at the right time that sent Bob Nolan to the top of his field.
-His place in the sun was an uncomfortable one but he enjoyed it for a while, and then endured it for seventeen long years.
-Seventeen years in the public eye.
+Although Bob wrote poetry and loved to sing, he never dreamed he would make such a large mark in the entertainment field.
+It did not occur to him that he would create a pure American art form: western, not cowboy music.
+He had no idea his songs would become known internationally and would live on for more than eighty years.
+All young singers dream of being stars but in Bob's case it was a combination of talent, hard work and being in the right place at the right time that sent him to the top of his field.
+His place in the sun was an uncomfortable one but he did enjoy it for a while.
+Then he endured it for seventeen long years; seventeen years in the public eye.
 Seventeen years of the most extreme pressure.
-Seventeen exciting, noisy, people-filled, spot-lit years in the life of a quiet man who craved solitude but instead had to battle mike fright daily.
+Seventeen exciting, noisy, people-filled, spot-lit years in the life of a quiet man who craved solitude.
+A man who had to battle mike fright daily.
 For seventeen years his name was everywhere, and then he disappeared.
 The only way to understand how the weight of these years bore him down is to list what he did.
 Then you may understand why he vanished from sight for almost thirty years.
 Unfortunately, it is only a partial list....

 Bob as lifeguard with friend, Flash Whiting.